k98kurz/tapescript/readme.md

 - `reset_signature_extensions()`

-Additionally, plugins can be injected when calling `run_script` or `run_auth_script` the same way as contracts.
+Additionally, plugins can be injected when calling `run_script` or `run_auth_scripts` the same way as contracts.
 The underlying plugin system uses string scopes, and the signature extension plugins have the scope of "signature_extensions".
 For example: